top of page

 12:00 - 1:15 PM Pacific – Lunch at the House & Virtual Lunch Break

-We are thrilled to welcome back Seattle-based food truck Off the Rez as they cater another delicious lunch of award-winning Indian tacos and salad!
-Sample their versions of a modern-day reservation favorite, including frybread based on recipes from the Blackfeet Indian Reservation (Montana).
-Dietary restrictions will be accommodated; please let the crew know what you need (or don’t need).
-This year, we’ll load up our plates via a buffet line rather than at the taco truck.
+We are thrilled to welcome back Seattle-based food truck Off the Rez as they cater another delicious lunch of two award-winning Indian tacos and a green salad!
+We’ll make our selections via a buffet line rather than at the taco truck.
+Dietary restrictions will be accommodated; please ask the crew where your VSTs (very special tacos) are staged.
 Enjoy!!

 12:45 - 1:15 PM (while you eat)